Colin Rea

-Colin D. Rea (born July 1, 1990) is an American professional baseball pitcher in the Milwaukee Brewers organization.
-He previously played in Major League Baseball (MLB) for the San Diego Padres, Miami Marlins, and Chicago Cubs and Milwaukee Brewers.
+Colin David Rea (born July 1, 1990) is an American professional baseball pitcher for the Chicago Cubs of Major League Baseball (MLB).
+He has previously played in MLB for the San Diego Padres, Miami Marlins, Milwaukee Brewers, and in Nippon Professional Baseball (NPB) for the Fukuoka SoftBank Hawks.

 Career

 Amateur

 After graduating from Cascade High School in Cascade, Iowa, Rea played college baseball at the University of Northern Iowa before transferring to St. Petersburg College and then Indiana State University.
 In 2010, he played collegiate summer baseball with the Hyannis Harbor Hawks of the Cape Cod Baseball League.

 San Diego Padres

-Rea was selected by the San Diego Padres in the 12th round of the 2011 Major League Baseball draft.
+The San Diego Padres selected Rea in the 12th round of the 2011 Major League Baseball draft.
 He signed with the Padres and made his professional debut in 2011 with the Low-A Eugene Emeralds, posting a 3-4 record and 2.21 ERA in 15 games.
-In 2012, Rea played for the Single-A Fort Wayne TinCaps, pitching to a 5-10 record and 4.11 ERA with 80 strikeouts in 103.0 innings of work..
+In 2012, Rea played for the Single-A Fort Wayne TinCaps, pitching to a 5-10 record and 4.11 ERA with 80 strikeouts in 103.0 innings of work.
 In 2013, Rea split the year between Fort Wayne and the Advanced Single-A Lake Elsinore Storm, logging a cumulative 2-6 record and 4.08 ERA.
 He returned to Lake Elsinore for the 2014 season, recording an 11-9 record and 3.88 ERA with 118 strikeouts in 139.0 innings pitched.

 In 2015, Rea began the season with the Double-A San Antonio Missions, and logged a 1.08 ERA in 12 games with the team.
 On August 11, 2015, Rea was selected to the 40-man roster and promoted to the major leagues for the first time.
 Rea made his major league debut that day, pitching 5.0 innings of 3-run ball against the Cincinnati Reds.
-Rea made 1 appearances with the Triple-A El Paso Chihuahuas in 2016, allowing 1 run in an inning of work.
+Rea made 1 appearance with the Triple-A El Paso Chihuahuas in 2016, allowing 1 run in an inning of work.